cbmLAD/cbmLAD_project/README.md

 # cbmLAD: Logical Analysis of Data for Condition-Based Maintenance

 **cbmLAD** is a software tool implementing the **Logical Analysis of Data (LAD)** methodology, tailored for **Condition-Based Maintenance** applications.
-It leverages data mining to detect failure signatures and classify machine conditions from sensor data.
+It leverages data mining to detect failure patterns and classify machine conditions into two classes of failure and non-failure, or multiple classes of failure type 1, type 2, or type 3,...

 ## 🔧 Core Components